-I tagged along with Octavio X, a celebrity makeup artist with an incredible eye for fashion to his event “Chaotic Opulence.”
-The show was inspired by 17th century fashion, with an edge for editorial beauty.
+I tagged along with Octavio X, a celebrity makeup artist with an incredible eye for fashion, to his event “Chaotic Opulence.”
+The show was inspired by 17th-century style, with an edge for editorial beauty.
 And it came out beautifully.

 I had the task of photographing the event to capture its essence and render it unforgettable.
 I started around 2 p.m.
 The day was hot.
 Makeup artists, hair and wardrobe stylists, and models worked diligently to meet our deadline.
 I had to move quickly, making sure I wasn’t in anyone’s way.

 Nonetheless, it was not as simple as it may seem.
 I had some technical issues regarding the lighting.
-My PocketWizards were not working and there was no way to trigger my main lighting from afar.
-So my only alternative was to shoot using the flash of my speed lights to then trigger the main lights.
-Shooting with a PocketWizard is really nice because I have full freedom, and having to shoot with the flash to trigger the main lights wasn’t an easy task.
-I was able to get beautiful images anyway.
+My PocketWizards were not working, and there was no way to trigger my main lighting from afar.
+So my only alternative was to shoot using the flash of my speed lights to activate the leading lights.
+Shooting with a PocketWizard is really lovely because I have total freedom, and having to shoot with the flash to trigger the leading lights wasn’t an easy task.
+However, I was able to get beautiful images anyway.

 Feel free to comment and let me know what you think.
-Look at the makeup, designs, and jewelry that Octavio directed to communicate his 17th century theme.
+Look at the makeup, designs, and jewelry that Octavio directed to communicate his 17th-century theme.
 Overall, having worked alongside Octavio X, the makeup artist, stylists, and crew members, this was a wonderful experience and an honor.
-The fashion show was a great way for me to let my hair loose and I had an awesome time!
+The fashion show was an excellent way to let my hair loose, and I had a fabulous time!